whitetrefoil/check-dependencies/README.md

 Important
 ---------

-1. This module is designed to be used in browsers only.
-2. If your code isn't targeting the latest syntax spec of JS / ES, please use something like babel to transfer this library.
+If your code isn't targeting the latest syntax spec of JS / ES, please use something like babel to transfer this library.

 Usage